All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The agreement includes the option to publish without APC payment in almost all IOP Publishing journals, excluding Society Journals.

-There is no limit on the number of articles that can be published under the agreement.
+There is no annual limit on the number of articles that can be published under the agreement.

 You can read more about the agreement on The Royal Danish Library's website here: https://pro.kb.dk/licensservice/iop-publishing